emersondivB0/emersondivB0/README.md

 </br>

- 🌱 Eelctrical Engineer, specialized on Telecom.
+ 🌱 Electrical Engineer, specialized on Telecom.

  🌱 Finished Professional Program in Advanced queries on SQL/MySQL and OCI structure.